-A Health Savings Account (HSA)A Health Savings Account (HSA) is a special savings account, owned by you, that can be used to pay for healthcare expenses.
-Your pre-tax income is deposited into your HSA and can only be used on medical expenses. is a tool that can help those considering early retirement pay for medical expenses until they become eligible for Medicare at age 65.
+A Health Savings Account (HSA)A Health Savings Account (HSA) can pay for healthcare expenses.
+Your pre-tax income is deposited into your HSA to pay for medical expenses. is a tool that can help those considering early retirement pay for medical expenses until they become eligible for Medicare at age 65.

-The ability to set up and contribute to an HSA is tied to selecting a High Deductible Health PlanA High Deductible Health Plan (HDHP) is a type of health insurance plan that features higher-than-normal deductibles.
-These high deductible amounts are usually intended to lower your monthly premium payments. for your insurance needs.
+The ability to set up and contribute to an HSA is tied to selecting a High Deductible Health PlanA High Deductible Health Plan (HDHP) may lower your monthly premium payments but have higher-than-normal deductibles. for your insurance needs.

 You can invest pre-tax dollars in an HSA and use the funds to pay for qualified medical expenses.

 This page provides information about HSAs and is not financial advice.

 While many people hope to retire before age 65, Medicare usually isn’t an option for health insurance before 65.

 A recent GoHealth survey found that 43 percent of employed people ages 55 and older believe that lowering the Medicare eligibility age would allow them to retire earlier.

 If health insurance is standing between you and early retirement, maybe there’s another way.